We have now two implementations, one good enough for a standalone project, another one good enough for a library. But we are not done.

 }

-Which is superior to what one of the most widely used libraries (GLib) is doing, and we can be relatively certain that if there any possible improvements, they are very likely few.
+Which is superior to what one of the most widely used libraries (GLib) is doing, and we can be relatively certain that if there are any possible improvements, they are very likely few.

 By thinking a bit more about data structures we ended up with code that even the best programmers in the world would approve of.